SUNET/cnaas-nms/README.md

 Two marks can be used for pytest: `integration` and `equipment`, that can be be used to do a subset of all tests.
 Eg

 ```
-pytest -m "not integration" -m "not equipment"
+pytest -m "not integration and not equipment"
 ```

+Note that `and` must be used to apply filters at the same time.

 If the tests should not spin up any containers at all, set the environment variable `EXTERNAL_TEST_CONTAINERS`, eg